jdoleary/Spellmasons/docs/CriticalPath.md

     - updateCameraPosition is somehow taking a long time
     - copyForPredictionUnit is slow for many units
 - Milestone **Strech 1**
+    - Make pickups do something when destroyed
+    - Server config by host (pvp, worms armageddon style customizations)
     - Pushing units into portal should do something
     - Protection should be able to be cast on dead units to keep priest from resurrecting them
     - [Mod support](https://partner.steamgames.com/doc/features/workshop)